 Counterfeit goods create a multi-tiered issue for entrepreneurs and artists.
 Not only do we lose income from the sale of fake versions of our products, we suffer reputation damage when customers falsely believe the inferior fake versions of our products are the same as the real thing, and thus consumers begin to associate the brand with the low-quality fakes.

 This happens to thousands of American entrepreneurs and creators every day, and Amazon is the mother lode of counterfeit goods.
 The press has covered brands experiencing this problem, and it impacts more than just apparel brands.
 Companies selling a variety of products from pool floats to textile design and housewares have suffered blows to their livelihoods thanks to fakes of their products sold on Amazon.
 One company in the Los Angeles area faced total ruin thanks to counterfeits of their products showing up on Amazon.
 Footwear maker Birkenstock famously pulled their products from Amazon when they couldn't get the flood of fakes under control.
+Oftentimes, Amazon itself is the one knocking off the companies that sell on their platform, using sales data to decide which products to knock off.

 It's become more than just David vs Goliath at this point.
 Amazon is allowed to skirt product liability law, accountability for what they sell, and gets to advertise artificially lower prices to tamp down competition from other retailers.
 If a brand sets their product price at one rate and counterfeiters sell a fake version on Amazon at a drastically lower rate, less savvy consumers will think they are getting a deal and choose Amazon, thus shutting out legitimate retailers that play by the rules and source authentic products from brands.